lanceman2/Quickstream_dev/README.md

-The filters may copy the input buffer and then send different data to it's outputs, or if the output buffers are or the same size as the input buffers, it may modify an input buffer and send it through to an output without copying any data were by eliminating an expensive copy operation.
+The filters may copy the input buffer and then send different data to it's outputs, or if the output buffers are or the same size as the input buffers, it may modify an input buffer and send it through to an output without copying any data whereby eliminating an expensive copy operation.

 quickstream is minimalistic and generic.
 It is software not designed for a particular use case.
 It is intended to introduce a software design